-The only thing negatively impacted by Slytherin’s victory was Mandy’s and my friendship with the Marauders.
+The only thing negatively impacted by Slytherin’s victory was Mandy’s and my friendship with the Gryffindor boys.
 I was sure it was temporary though; it was just because James was disappointed about losing to Slytherin.
 But every time I passed James and Sirius in the hallway, it was almost like we were in third year again – they’d cast Slipping Jinxes on me so I found myself constantly slipping as if there were water on the floor.
 I grew quite tired of falling on my backside every time I walked past the Gryffindor table in the Great Hall, and hoped they’d get over Gryffindor’s loss soon.

 And sure enough, after about a week, it had calmed down and we were able to talk to them again without fearing we’d sprout extra ears or slip on the floor.
 Of course, there always was that small chance – it tended to happen when your friends were the biggest troublemakers in the school.